Daniel Ponce de Leon: Detroit Tigers

 On September 9, 2022, Ponce de Leon signed a minor league contract with the Detroit Tigers and assigned to the Toledo Mud Hens.
-He elected free agency on November 10, 2022.
+In three starts for Toledo, he registered a pristine 3–0 record and 1.69 ERA with 15 strikeouts in 16.0 innings of work.
+He elected free agency following the season on November 10.

+Chicago White Sox

+On April 12, 2023, Ponce de Leon signed a minor league contract with the Chicago White Sox.
+He made 8 appearances (7 starts) for the Triple–A Charlotte Knights, but struggled to a 1–4 record and 9.99 ERA with 19 strikeouts in 24 1/3 innings pitched.
+Ponce de Leon was released by the White Sox organization on June 8.

+Diablos Rojos del México

+On June 20, 2023, Ponce de Leon signed with the Diablos Rojos del México of the Mexican League.
+In six starts with the club, he worked to a 5.81 ERA with 24 strikeouts across 26 1/3 innings pitched.

+In 16 games (nine starts) for the Diablos in 2024, Ponce de Leon compiled a 4–2 record and 4.04 ERA with 64 strikeouts over 42 1/3 innings pitched.
+With the team, he won the Serie del Rey.
+Ponce de Leon became a free agent following the season.

 Personal life

-Ponce de Leon was born in Anaheim, California, on January 16, 1992, to Ramon and Mary Poncedeleon.
+Ponce de Leon was born in Anaheim, California, on January 16, 1992, to Ramon and Mary Ponce de Leon.
 He has three sisters.

 He married Jennifer Beatty in February 2018.
 The couple met while attending Embry–Riddle University.
 The couple's first child, a son, was born in November 2016.
 Their second child, a daughter, was born in February 2021.

 His surname was originally spelled as one word, Poncedeleon, but he legally changed the spelling to three words, Ponce de Leon, in 2018.